quii/learn-go-with-tests/command-line.md

 But given we have advocated for _not_ testing internal things _generally_, can Go help enforce that?
 What if we could test our code where we only have access to the exported types (like our `main` does)?

-When you're writing a project with different packages I would strongly recommend that your test package name has `_test` at the end.
+When you're writing a project with multiple packages I would strongly recommend that your test package name has `_test` at the end.
 When you do this you will only be able to have access to the public types in your package.
 This would help with this specific case but also helps enforce the discipline of only testing public APIs.
+If you still wish to test internals you can make a separate test with the package you want to test.

-An adage with TDD is that if you cannot test your code then it is probably poor code to work with.
-Using `package foo_test` will help with this.
+An adage with TDD is that if you cannot test your code then it is probably hard for users of your code to integrate with it.
+Using `package foo_test` will help with this by forcing you to test your code as if you are importing it like users of your package will.

-Before fixing `main` let's change the package of our test inside `PokerCLI_test` to `poker_test`
+Before fixing `main` let's change the package of our test inside `PokerCLI_test` to `poker_test`.

 If you have a well configured IDE you will suddenly see a lot of red!
 If you run the compiler you'll get the following errors